thatGuyAnes/React-Koursor/README.md

 # Koursor

 A repo that contains different approaches to handle custom cursors.

-Mainly as a react component.
+Mainly as a react components running inside a react app.

 ## Available Scripts